How to Reach Your Goal One Step at a Time

-When we are so focused on wanting to be on the other side of the river, it’s hard to notice the ways across.
-You can break down every goal into small tasks and mini goals, which bring you closer to the other side of the river.
+It's hard to notice the ways across when we are so focused on wanting to be on the other side of the river (reaching our goal quickly).
+You can break down every goal into small tasks and mini-goals, which bring you closer to the other side of the river.

 You can use the idea of stepping stones across the river to think about the small things you can do to move toward your goals.
 Write these steps down and arrange them in a way that makes sense to you and your life.
 Focusing on stepping stones frees up mental energy and decreases being overwhelmed.